cisene/cisene/stuff/the-move/the-move.md

 Spent most of the day out at my parents place, BBQ and lots of talk.
 Son had a blast, running around naked and running through sprinkler and having a bath in a small tub in the garden.

-Back at home/HabL, we gave son a quick bath, fed him gruel and put to bed, he was sleeping within 5 minutes, really tired.
+Back at home/**Hab L**, we gave son a quick bath, fed him gruel and put to bed, he was sleeping within 5 minutes, really tired.

 <strong>Update:</strong> Fuggtard!
-The shower wall in the bath room broke, the aluminium profile fractured at the lower hinge.
+The shower wall in the bath room broke, the aluminum profile fractured at the lower hinge.
 Googled the fugg outta shower walls, it might set us back several thousands.
 Just what we didn't need.